 Areas of Research

-The first mission of our research program is “to develop innovative hydrometallurgical, supercritical, and electrochemical processes for extraction and processing of strategic materials including REEs, PGMs, lithium, and iron”.
+The first mission of our research program is “to develop innovative hydrometallurgical, supercritical, and electrochemical processes for extraction and recycling of strategic materials including REEs, PGMs, lithium, and iron”.

-The second mission of our group is “to design and fabricate advanced materials with controlled properties including hydrophobicity (non-wetting), scale-resistance, transparency, and electrical properties”.
+The third mission of our group is “to design and fabricate advanced materials with controlled properties including hydrophobicity (non-wetting), scale-resistivity, transparency, and electrical properties”.

 If you are interested in any of these research areas, please contact us.